Lo-Z/RS232-U/README.md

 	- Connect to the RS232-U's COM port (com port number may change)
 	- The COM device is titled "tinyUSB Serial (COM#)"

-	Note: if you receive a "transiet" error, refresh the page and try again
+	Note: if you receive a "transient" error, refresh the page and try again be sure to close any applications that may be attempting to connect to the device.

 	- Once the RS232-U is connected and ready, the "Start Flashing" button will highlight green
 	- Click "Start Flashing" to push the update.